-- ▶ Note that the producer/distributor is responsible for the user's safety in case of using an individual seating shell.
+- Note that the producer/distributor is responsible for the user's safety in case of using an individual seating shell.
 In particular, the stability against tipping and the ergonomically correct sitting position of the user must be verified.
-Ottobock assumes no liability in this regard. - ▶ Note that the producer / distributor is also responsible for passing on information on adaptation, operation and care of the seating shell in case of using an individual seating shell.
+Ottobock assumes no liability in this regard. - Note that the producer / distributor is also responsible for passing on information on adaptation, operation and care of the seating shell in case of using an individual seating shell.
 If you have questions, contact the qualified personnel that provided the individual seating shell.

-- ▶ The instructions for use for the seating shell interface describe how to mount it on the outdoor mobility base and the function and operation of the foot support assembly option in more detail. - ► The 647H1654=\ instructions for use provide more details regarding operation when using the outdoor mobility base with a Kimba seating unit.
+- The instructions for use for the seating shell interface describe how to mount it on the outdoor mobility base and the function and operation of the foot support assembly option in more detail. - The 647H1654= instructions for use provide more details regarding operation when using the outdoor mobility base with a Kimba seating unit.

-The Kimba seating shell interface serves as the basis for custom seating shell fittings (see fig. 24, item 1).
-It is available in various sizes and with the foot support assembly option.
+The Kimba seating shell interface serves as the basis for custom seating shell fittings (see fig. 22, item 1).
+It is available in various sizes and with the leg support option.

 The seating shell interface is firmly screwed to a seating system by qualified personnel.
 A claw mechanism makes it easy to remove the seating unit/seating shell from the seat adapter on the outdoor mobility base.
-The seating shell interface has a seat lock for secure attachment (see fig. 24, item 2).
+The seating shell interface has a seat lock to ensure it is securely attached (see fig. 22, item 2).